The Real Meaning of Rebellion Against God

-In the past, I believed that “rebellion against God” meant selling God out, leaving the church and returning to the world, or walking away from one’s duty.
-I thought these behaviors constituted rebellion, and that those who rebelled against God were all sifted out by God, and their faith in God would ultimately end in failure.
-So I would remind myself that I should not rebel against God as they did.
-Furthermore, I was cautious in all my endeavors and abided by all the tasks assigned to me by the church.
-I neither retreated from my duty when I was dealt with and pruned because I didn’t perform my duty properly, nor did I withdraw from the church when I was tried, regardless of the hardship.
-Thus, I believed that I never rebelled against God.
-I felt that I had already acquired some stature and was confident that I would follow God until the end and ultimately achieve salvation.
+In the past, I believed that “rebellion against God” meant selling God out, leaving the church and returning to the world, or walking away from one’s duty; I thought these behaviors constituted rebellion, and that those who rebelled against God were all sifted out by God, and their faith in God would ultimately end in failure.
+So I would remind myself that I must absolutely not rebel against God as they did.
+Therefore, I was cautious in all my endeavors and submissively accepted all the tasks the church arranged for me to do.
+I neither gave up my duty when I was dealt with and pruned because I didn’t perform my duty properly, nor did I withdraw from the church when trials befell, regardless of the hardship.
+Thus, I believed that I had never once rebelled against God, and I felt that I had already acquired some stature and was confident that I would follow God until the end and ultimately achieve salvation.

-One day during spiritual cultivation, I read this in the man’s fellowship: “There are several different types of rebellion against God.
-One type of rebellion is going against His will or going against His words.
-Another type is having an arrogant disposition, lacking God in one’s heart, and thus boasting and being hostile to God; this is the rebellion of resistance to God.
-There is one more type, which is the rebellion of betraying and forsaking God. … The rebellious behaviors that we frequently speak of in fellowship refer primarily to the first two types.
-This is because those who betray and forsake God are not within the scope of God’s salvation, and the rebellious behaviors written about in the word of God are the first two types; the third type of rebellion is not mentioned.
-We must not misunderstand or misinterpret God’s intentions, believing that only betraying or forsaking Him can be called rebelling against God, as if going against His word or having an arrogant disposition weren’t a type of rebellion.
-This is such a simplistic understanding!
+One day during my spiritual devotions, I read this in a sermon: “There are several different types of rebellion against God.
+One type of rebellion is going against His will or going against His words; another type is having an arrogant disposition, lacking God in one’s heart, and thus boasting and being hostile to God—this is the rebellion of being disobedient and defiant to God; there is one more type, which is the rebellion of selling God out and forsaking God. … The rebellious behaviors that we frequently speak of in fellowship refer primarily to the first two types.
+This is because those who sell God out and forsake God are not within the scope of God’s salvation, and the rebellious behaviors mentioned in the words of God are also of the first two types; the third type of rebellion is not mentioned.
+We must not misunderstand or misinterpret God’s intentions, believing that only selling God out or forsaking Him can be called rebelling against God, as if going against His word or having an arrogant disposition weren’t a type of rebellion.
+This is such a one-sided understanding!
 So what really is rebellion?
 How should people recognize it?
-According to what’s said in the word of God, all things that are incompatible with God are His enemy, and all things that go against God’s words are a rebellion against His words.
-Rebelling against His words is rebelling against Him; acting as His enemy is rebelling against Him.
-It seems that these two principles are not in line with human notions, but the essence of the problem truly is just that.”
-After reading the communion, I realized that rebelling against God was not simply betraying Him, leaving the church, or walking away from one’s duties.
-Rather, violating God’s will or His word, and opposing Him are also forms of rebellion.
-Under the guidance of the, I began to reflect on my actions.
-God wills us to pursue truth and change in disposition as we fulfill our duties.
-However, I’ve focused on work and gaining higher status within the church when fulfilling my duty, so that my brothers and sisters would look to me and hold me in high esteem.
-God requires us to perform our duties loyally, follow His will when facing difficulties, and forsake the flesh to practice .
+According to the word of God, all things that are incompatible with God are His enemies, and all things that go againstare rebelling against His words.
+Rebelling against God’s words is rebelling against God, and acting as His enemy is also rebelling against Him.
+It seems that these two principles are not in line with human notions, but this is precisely the essence of the problem” (The Fellowship From the Above).
+After reading this sermon, I realized that rebelling against God was not simply expressions of selling Him out, leaving the church, or walking away from one’s duty.
+Rather, behaviors that went against God’s will or His word, or that opposed Him were also forms of rebellion.
+Under the guidance of the Holy Spirit, I began to reflect on my actions: God’s will is for us to pursue the truth and seek dispositional change as we fulfill our duties.
+I, however, focus only on work and on seeking to gain high status within the church when fulfilling my duty, so that my brothers and sisters would look to me and hold me in high esteem.
+God requires us to perform our duties loyally, to be considerate to His will when facing difficulties, and to forsake the flesh and practice the truth.
 However, I always seek the way that requires the least effort in fulfilling my duty, and I am slipshod and I try to deceive God.
-I only care for my flesh in times of hardship, complaining of difficulty and slacking off in my duty.
-I have even thought of giving up entirely as a means of escaping my duties.
+I only care for my flesh in times of hardship, complaining of my difficulties and slacking off in my duty, so much so that I even think of giving up entirely as a means of escaping my duty.
 God demands absolute loyalty and complete devotion.
-In the presence of God, my thoughts are often occupied by my family and relatives, and I am often in two minds about my belief in God and about performing my duty, and I am unable to give my heart to God.
-God asks that we learn lessons in all things and enter into the reality of His word so that we can be made perfect by God.
-When I encounter unfavorable people or matters, I falter at the thought that all things are orchestrated by God and I find myself living constantly in a state of deliberation about rights and wrongs, and am unable to submit to God’s orchestrations and arrangements.
-God asks that we enter into the reality of truth and accept God’s salvation in various environments and trials of hardship He has arranged for us.
+In the presence of God, however, my thoughts are often occupied by my family and relatives, and I am often in two minds about my belief in God and about performing my duty, and I am unable to give my heart to God.
+God asks that we learn lessons in all things and enter into the reality of His word so that we can be made perfect by Him.
+When I encounter unfavorable people or matters, however, I don’t believe that all things are orchestrated by God and I find myself living constantly in a state of deliberation about rights and wrongs, and am unable to submit to God’s orchestrations and arrangements.
+God asks that we enter into the reality of truth and accept God’s salvation in various environments and trials of hardship that He arranges for us.
 When I encounter dealing, pruning, setback, or failure, I misunderstand and blame God.
-I feel despair toward the road ahead, and I lose my faith in God, to the point where I even consider leaving the church.
+I feel despair about the road ahead, and I lose my faith in God, to the point where I even consider leaving the church.
 God asks that we be serious, practical, and effective in our spiritual lives.
-I, however, often go by regulations and procedures, and engage in religious rituals, which has resulted in me often being without a normal relationship with God and feeling numb within my spirit.
-God asks that we exalt and testify to Him in our work and bring people before Him.
+I, however, often follow rules and procedures, and engage in religious rituals, which has resulted in me often being without a normal relationship with God and feeling numb within my spirit.
+God asks that we exalt and testify to Him in our work and lead people before Him.
 However, I exalt and testify to myself in all things, make others look to me and listen to me, thus bringing them before me.
 God asks that we use the truth to resolve our problems.
-I boast and speak of letters and doctrines, limit others with regulation, solve problems according to the ways of man, and suppress others with status.
-God asks that we strictly do our tasks according to the work arrangements.
-I, however, often follow my own desires as I perform my duty based on my own intentions, doing things the way I deem fit without any principles.
+Yet I boast and speak of letters and doctrines before other people, I limit others with rules, I solve problems according to the ways of man, and I suppress others with my status.
+God asks that we work strictly in accordance with the work arrangements.
+I, however, often follow my own desires as I perform my duty, doing things the way I deem fit without any principles.
 And so on.
-Aren’t all of these behaviors states of rebellion against God in which I’ve gone against God’s will and His word and in opposition to God?
-Do these actions not constitute a rebellion against God?
+Aren’t all of these behaviors states of rebellion against God in which I’ve gone against God’s will and His word, and been in opposition to God?

-Oh God, thank You for showing me the truth with regard to my erroneous beliefs concerning rebellion against You.
-You allowed me to understand that forsaking and violating Your word are forms of rebellion, and showed me that I am always at risk of rebelling against God, and even more so am always in danger of betraying God and abandoning Him.
-From this day forth, I am willing to focus on Your word and center my efforts on pondering upon the real meaning of Your word, so as to truly understand the essence of the truth and allow myself to enter and practice in strict accordance with the criteria of the truth.
+Thank God for His enlightenment that has remedied my erroneous understanding concerning rebellion against God.
+His enlightenment has enabled me to understand that forsaking and violating His word are forms of rebellion, and it has shown me that I am always at risk of rebelling against God, and even more so am always in danger of betraying God and abandoning Him.
+From this day forth, I wish to put effort into God’s word and contemplate more the reality of His word, so as to truly understand the essence of the truth and to enter and practice in strict accordance with the criteria of the truth.
 I am resolved to uphold God’s utterances in all circumstances and to truly resolve the problem of my rebellion.